mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Finally, you will need to add some styles for your buttons.
 Start by setting the cursor property to pointer.
 Then set the text color to #0a0a23 and the background-color to #feac32.

 Then set the background-image property to linear-gradient(#fecc4c, #ffac33).
 Lastly, set the border to 3px solid #feac32.

+Step 16
+Now you can start writing your JavaScript.
+Begin by creating a script element.
+This element is used to load JavaScript into your HTML file.
+You should use an opening `<script>` and closing `</script>` tag.